rabbitmq/cluster-operator/docs/proposals/implemented/20200408-tls-support-amqp.md

 ### Goals

-- Write/Read a TLS 1.2 encrypted AMQP 0-9-1 message from an operator deployed RabbitMQ broker (standalone and KSM deployments)
+- Write/Read a TLS 1.2 encrypted AMQP 0-9-1 message from an operator deployed RabbitMQ broker (standalone and Tanzu Service Manager deployments)
 - Survey other TLS implementations in K8s operators for common patterns.
 Priority should be given to operators in the VMware portfolio
 - Document our standard approach to configuring TLS via the RabbitMQ Custom Resource
 - Document options for certificate management